dont-code/dont-code.github.io/index.md

 - Changing the app title
 - Seeing the menus reflecting the items you want to use in your application

-Opensource, dont-code is a framework.
+Opensource, dont-code is a framework extensible through plugins.
 Developers from anywhere can provide plugins and extend the functionalities offered.
+Follow the developer's page to see how you can